 |Transgender Health Care|

 The Latest Column

-Below are the questions from the latest Standards Q&A column, posted in March 2013.
+Questions are from the latest Standards Q&A column, posted in August 2016.

 My question is about the continuing education that is required for nurses in the correctional setting.
 The Professional Development standard requires 12 hours of continuing education each year.
 Does CPR training count toward those hours?

 Standard C-03 requires that qualified health care professionals participate annually in continuing education appropriate for their positions.
 Full-time qualified health care professionals need to obtain 12 hours of continuing education per year, and those who have patient contact must be current in cardiopulmonary resuscitation technique.
 Continuing education may be obtained in a variety of ways, such as staff development experiences, instruction given on-site by a member of the health staff or by guest lecturers and attendance at programs offered in the community.
 Attendance at a CPR training course is considered continuing education and may be counted toward the 12 hours that are required annually.

 I work in behavioral health for a state juvenile justice department.
 Historically, we have used the Juvenile Health Standards book, but we see that there is also a Mental Health Standards book that does not specify adult or juvenile population.
 Which would be appropriate for us to use?